FitzwilliamMuseum/egyptiancoffins/coffinsincontext.md

 id: coffinsincontext
 category: coffinsincontext
 ---
-**The Fitzwilliam Museum and Christ’s College, Cambridge hosted a conference, entitled _Coffins in Context_ on ancient Egyptian coffins from Thursday 22 to Saturday 24 February 2024.** The conference venue was held at the **[Yusuf Hamied Centre at Christ's College, Cambridge](https://www.christs.cam.ac.uk/facilities/yusuf-hamied)**.
+**The Fitzwilliam Museum and Christ’s College, Cambridge hosted a conference on ancient Egyptian coffins, entitled _Coffins in Context_, from Thursday 22 to Saturday 24 February 2024.** The conference venue was the **[Yusuf Hamied Centre at Christ's College, Cambridge](https://www.christs.cam.ac.uk/facilities/yusuf-hamied)**.

 ### Background
 A previous conference, hosted by the Fitzwilliam Museum in 2016 (Ancient Egyptian Coffins: past • present • future),